 (4)(a) If a water heater is installed in a crawl space after September 1, 2006, it shall have adequate access with a travel path no less than five (5) feet of vertical distance and be installed on at least a two (2) inch thick noncorrosive material adequate to support the heater.

 (b) The replacement of a water heater that was originally installed in a crawl space prior to September 1, 2006 shall not require compliance with the vertical distance requirement of this subsection.

 (5) If a water heater is located in an attic of a residence, a water tight pan of corrosion resistant material shall be installed beneath the water heater and shall be equipped with at least a three-quarter (3/4) inch drain to be piped similarly to a pressure and temperature relief valve discharge line.

-(6) A fuel-fired water heater shall be connected to a flue or chimney of a size which is at least as large as the size required by the water heater manufacturer's instructions.
+(6) A fuel-fired water heater shall be connected to a flue or chimney of a size that shall be at least as large as the size required by the water heater manufacturer's instructions.

-(7) Fuel-fired water heater vents shall not be connected to a flue serving a coal-burning apparatus.
+(7) A fuel-fired water heater vent shall not be connected to a flue serving a coal-burning apparatus.

 (8) The flue or chimney shall extend two (2) feet above the roof and shall be properly flashed and shall not terminate within six (6) feet of a door or window.

 (9) A fuel-fired water heater, with the exception of those having direct-vent or through the wall vent systems, shall not be placed in any bathroom, toilet room, or a room used for sleeping.